-Prerequisites: Students require a B grade or higher in Year 10 Science and Humanities and

-Social Sciences (HASS).
+Prerequisites: Students require a B grade or higher in Year 10 Science and Humanities and Social Sciences (HASS).
 Students must have passed or prequalified for OLNA.
+Suggested Home Study: At least 4 hours per week.

 In the Psychology ATAR course students will be introduced to psychological knowledge which supports an understanding of the way individuals function in groups.
 Students learn about major psychological models and theories, and the methods used to conduct scientific investigations in the discipline of psychology.
 Students apply research methods and ethical principles as they analyse data to illustrate how empirical procedures are used to examine phenomena, such as memory, attention, attitudes, personality and group behaviour.
 Acquiring this foundation of scientific method and critical thinking is a valuable skill which students can apply throughout their study, work and everyday lives.